pedestrian-dynamics-HM/vadere/Documentation/dataprocessing-api.md

 	1. OutputFile<K>
 	2. Processor<K,V>

-Common functionality for every output file, and every processor respectively, is located in these abstract classes.
+Common functionality for every output file, and every dataProcessor respectively, is located in these abstract classes.

-### Creating a new processor
+### Creating a new dataProcessor

-If you want to create a new processor, you have to inherit from the _Processor_ base class and simultaneously specify the key (K) and value (V) type.
+If you want to create a new dataProcessor, you have to inherit from the _Processor_ base class and simultaneously specify the key (K) and value (V) type.
 Let us say, you want to count the amount of pedestrians currently located in the scenario.
 Since the amount of pedestrian is only timestep dependent, you have to choose the _TimestepDataKey_ as the suitable key type.
 The value type in this case is _int_.
 The class definition would look something like:

 ```java
 class AmountPedestriansProcessor extends Processor<TimestepDataKey, Integer> { ... }